soph-g/mini_projects/basic_kata/fizzbuzz.md

 - Say 'Fizz' when the number is divisible by 3
 - Say 'Buzz' when the number is divisible by 5
 - Say 'FizzBuzz' when the number is divisible by 3 and 5
-- Say the number is not divisible by 3 or 5
+- Say the number when it is not divisible by 3 or 5

 ## User Stories